tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal_Pt_2.md

 I kept going, hacking away at the frozen flesh until the head detached completely with a final, sickening crunch.

 The wind howled louder.
-But I could sense that it wasn’t just the wind anymore.
+But I could sense that it wasn’t only the wind behind me anymore.

 I turned.